About the School of Management

 Main features of our programs, which combine choice and flexibility with high quality, are:

-- A variety of graduate programs including an Executive MBA, an EMBA program in Europe, an MBA program with multiple professional tracks to choose from, an Online MBA program, an MBA in Financial Planning program, an MBA in Europe, a Master in Public Policy and Administration and Master of Science programs in Information Technology and in Quantitative Economics and a Master of Management program.
+- A variety of graduate programs including an Executive MBA, an EMBA program in Europe, an MBA program with multiple professional tracks to choose from, an Online MBA program, an MBA in Financial Planning program, an MBA in Europe, a Master in Public Policy and Administration, a Master of Science programs in Information Technology and in Quantitative Economics and a Master of Management program.

 - Courses that combine practical relevance with academic rigor.